 Nonfiction Writers Caucus membership does not provide the right to vote in WGAW elections, to run for office or to attend WGAW membership meetings for the Writers Guild of America, West, Inc.

 WORKING IN NONFICTION

 Whether you are nonfiction writer working on basic cable, PBS, or for a feature film documentary, you can have your work protected by a WGA contract.
-Companies like Mandalay Media Arts, Arnold Shapiro Productions, Andrew Solt Productions, Triage Entertainment, FleisherFilms, Garden Films, and MPH Entertainment are all currently producing Guild-covered shows for A&E, The History Channel, Discovery Channel, TLC, The Sci-Fi Channel, Lifetime, VH-1, The Travel Channel and PBS, just to name a few.
 The Guild has negotiated dozens of agreements for low budget nonfiction programming.
 Don't let the companies tell you they can't afford a WGA agreement.
 Call us first.

-If you have a question about a particular company that you are considering working with, call (323) 782-4511 or email the Organizing Department.
+If you have a question about a particular company that you are considering working with, call (323) 782-4511 or email: Organizing.

 The WGA is actively working with producers to negotiate agreements covering nonfiction programming at all budget levels.
 The Guild has negotiated deals covering hundreds of hours of programming.
-If you have questions about hiring nonfiction writers call (323) 782-4511 or email the Organizing Department.
+If you have questions about hiring nonfiction writers, call (323) 782-4511 or email: Organizing.

-For more helpful links, please go to our Industry Organizations page.
+For more helpful links, read our list of Industry Organizations.